patrickbryant1/patrickbryant1.github.io/research.md

 title: "Research"
 ---

-My research is about finding information hidden in biological data using statistical methods and deep learning.
+My research is about creating useful methods for biological applications and finding hidden relationships in biological data using statistical methods and deep learning.

 <br>

 <br>